Badless/NeuOS/README.md

 # NeuOS
-Open Source OS by DevBrainless and qubiX00
+Open Source OS by Badless and qubiX00

 ## Download
 It is still Work in progress so no download for now!